pavelkomarov/pavelkomarov.github.io/_things/quotes.md

 "In the beginning the Universe was created.
 This has made a lot of people very angry and has been widely regarded as a bad move."
 --Douglas Adams

+"I'd rather succeed in doing what we can than fail to do what we can't."
+--Richard Adams, *Watership Down*

 "The creator of the universe works in mysterious ways.
 But he uses a base ten counting system and likes round numbers."
 --Scott Adams